1.A.11 The Ammonium Channel Transporter (Amt) Family

-The proteins of the Amt family vary in size from 391 to 622 amino acyl residues and possess 11 (N-terminus out; most members) or 12 (N-terminus in) transmembrane α-helical spanners.
+The proteins of the Amt family vary in size from 391 to 622 amino acyl residues and possess 11 (N-terminus out; most members) or 12 (N-terminus in) transmembrane α-helical spanners (TMSs).
 The E. coli AmtB is a trimer (Blakey et al., 2002).
-It appears to have a dual function, transporting NH3 or NH4+ and regulating nitrogen metabolism by directly interacting with regulatory proteins such as the PII protein and its homologue, GlnK (Blauwkamp and Ninfa, 2003). amtB and glnK form an operon, and GlnK regulates the activity of AmtB.
+It appears to have dual functions, transporting NH4+ and regulating nitrogen metabolism by directly interacting with regulatory proteins such as the PII protein and its homologue, GlnK (Blauwkamp and Ninfa, 2003). amtB and glnK form an operon, and GlnK regulates the activity of AmtB.
 Homologues are probably ubiquitous.
 In Azospirillum brasilense, AmtB forms a ternary complex between AmtB, GlnZ and the nitrogenase regulatory enzyme DraG (Huergo et al., 2007).
 Eukaryotic AmtB homologues, in general, are larger than the prokaryotic proteins.
-Most functionally characterized members of the family are ammonia uptake transporters, but some may be CO2 channels (Soupene et al., 2002d).
-Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007), and some also transport CO2 (Musa-Aziz et al., 2009).
+Most functionally characterized members of the family are ammonium uptake transporters (Soupene et al., 2002d).
+Some, but not other Amt proteins also transport methylammonium (Andrade and Einsle, 2007; Musa-Aziz et al., 2009).
+Detailed phylogenetic analyses of plant homologues have been published (von Wittgenstein et al. 2014).
+Rhesus (Rh) proteins allow the rapid transport of CO2 across membranes (Michenkova et al. 2021).

-The structures of the E. coli AmtB (1.35 Å) (Khademi et al., 2004) and the Archaeoglobus fulgidus Amt-1 proteins (Andrade et al., 2005) have been determined.
-They are gas channels with two structurally similar halves that span the membrane with opposite polarity.
-There is a vestibule that recruits NH4+/NH3, a binding site for NH4+ or CH3-NH3+ and a 20 Å long hydrophobic channel that lowers the NH4+ pKa to below 6 using weak interactions with C-H hydrogen bond donors such as those provided by conserved histidines.
+The structures of the E. coli AmtB (1.35 Å) (Khademi et al., 2004) and the Archaeoglobus fulgidus Amt-1 (Andrade et al., 2005) have been determined.
+They were considered to be gas channels with two structurally similar halves that span the membrane with opposite polarity.
+There is a vestibule that recruits NH4+, a binding site for NH4+ or CH3-NH3+ and a 20 Å long hydrophobic channel that lowers the NH4+ pKa to below 6 using weak interactions with C-H hydrogen bond donors such as those provided by conserved histidines.
 Reconstitution of AmtB into vesicles led to the conclusion that it conducts uncharged NH3, releasing H+ on the outside (Soupene et al., 2002a,b,c).
 However, a more recent study (Fong et al., 2007) concludes that NH4+ in the transported species.
 Hall and Kustu (2011) showed that NH4+ transport does not require the two histidyl residues, H168 and H318, which can be replaced by acidic residues with retention of activity.
 Ortiz-Ramirez et al. (2011) have concluded that the bean Amt1 protein is an H+/NH4+ symporter.
+Analysis of the AMT gene family in chili pepper and the effects of arbuscular mycorrhizal colonization on the expression patterns of CaAMT2 geneshave been reported (Fang et al. 2023).

-The E. coli ammonia channel AmtB and the PII signal transduction protein GlnK constitute an ammonium sensory system that effectively couples the intracellular nitrogen regulation system to external changes in ammonium availability.
+The E. coli ammonium channel, AmtB, and the PII signal transduction protein, GlnK, constitute an ammonium sensory system that effectively couples the intracellular nitrogen regulation system to external changes in ammonium availability.
 Direct binding of GlnK to AmtB inactivates the channel, thereby controlling ammonium influx in response to the intracellular nitrogen status.
 The stoichiometry of the complex is 1:1 for AmtB:GlnK (Durand and Merrick, 2006).
 Only the fully deuridylylated form of GlnK co-purifies with AmtB.
 Interaction of GlnK with AmtB is dependent on ATP and is sensitive to 2-oxoglutarate.
 Thus in vivo association and dissociation of the complex might not only be dependent on the uridylylation status of GlnK but also on the intracellular pools of ATP and 2-oxoglutarate (Durand and Merrick, 2006).

 The 11 TMSs (M1-M11) of AmtB form a right handed helical bundle around each channel.
 Residues from helices M1, M6, M7, M8 and M9 of one monomer interact with residues from helices M1, M2 and M3 of the neighboring subunit to form an interacting surface area of 2716 Å2.
 Polar aromatic residues (Y and W) comprise part of the membrane-aqueous phase interface.
-AMTs may use a conserved allosteric control mechanism to regulate ammonium flux, potentially using a gating mechanism that limits flux to protext against ammonium toxicity (Loque et al., 2009).
+AMTs may use a conserved allosteric control mechanism to regulate ammonium flux, potentially using a gating mechanism that limits flux to protect against ammonium toxicity (Loque et al., 2009).
+The effects of ammonium nitrogen concentration on Pseudomonas stutzeri F2 nitorgen assimilation and the analysis of AmtB function have been reported (Fu et al. 2023).

-Amt proteins facilitate ammonia/ammonium ions transport across the membranes of plants, fungi, and bacteria.
-Some are known to facilitate the diffusion of the neutral NH3, while others, notably in plants, transport the positively charged NH4+.
-On the basis of the structural data for the E. coli AmtB, Wang et al. (2012) deduced the mechanism by which electrogenic transport occurs.
+Amt proteins facilitate ammonium ion transport across the membranes of plants, fungi, and bacteria.
+On the basis of the structural data for E. coli AmtB, Wang et al. (2012) deduced the mechanism by which electrogenic transport occurs.
 Free energy calculations show that NH4+ is stable in the AmtB pore, reaching a binding site from which it can spontaneously transfer a proton to a pore-lining histidine residue (His168).
-The substrate diffuses down the pore in the form of NH3, while the proton is cotransported through a highly conserved hydrogen-bonded His168-His318 pair.
+The substrate may diffuse down the pore in the form of NH3, while the proton is cotransported through a highly conserved hydrogen-bonded His168-His318 pair.
 This constitutes a novel permeation mechanism that confers to the histidine dyad an essential mechanistic role that is equivalent to symport (Wang et al. 2012).
 Thus these systems blur the boundary between channels and secondary carriers.

 Many organisms from all major kingdoms of living organisms possess multiple homologues.
 Rhodobacter capsulatus has two Amt family homologues, AmtB and AmtY.
 The former, but not the latter, has been reported to be an NH4+ sensor as well as a NH3 transporter (Yakunin and Hallenbeck, 2002).
 Mep2 of Saccharomyces cerevisiae has been shown to function both as a transporter and as a sensor, generating a signal that regulates filamentous growth (pseudohyphal differentiation) in response to ammonium starvation (Lorenz and Heitman, 1998).
 This protein has an N-terminal, asparaginyl-linked glycosylated domain where only Asn-4 is glycosylated.
 Mep2, but not Mep1 or Mep3, has an extracytoplasmic N-terminus (Marini and André, 2000).
 This N-terminal domain is not required for either transport or sensing.
 Of the three S. cerevisiae Amt family paralogues, Mep2 exhibits higher affinity for NH4+ (1 μM) than Mep1 (10 μM), and Mep1 exhibits higher affinity than Mep3 (1 mM).

 The Amt family includes the Rhesus (Rh) family of proteins, both erythroid (RhAG, RhD and RhCE) and non-erythroid (RhCG, RhBG and RhGK).
 In the mammalian kidney collecting duct, RhBG is in the basolateral membrane while RhCG is in the apical membrane.
 Basolateral anchoring of RhBG requires ankyrin-G (Lopez et al., 2005).
-Some of these proteins may be CO2 channels (Soupene et al., 2002d).
+It has been proposed that some of these proteins are CO2 channels, but this suggestion has not been substantiated (Soupene et al., 2002d).

 In Cryptococcus neoformans, Amt1 and Amt2 are low and high affinity ammonium permeases, respectively.
 AMT2 is transcriptionally induced in response to nitrogen limitation whereas AMT1 is constitutively expressed.
 Amt2 is required for the initiation of invasive growth of haploid cells under low nitrogen conditions and for the mating of wild type cells under the same conditions.
 It was proposed that Amt2 may be a new fungal ammonium sensor and an element of the signaling cascades that govern the mating of C. neoformans in response to environmental nutritional cues (Rutherford et al., 2007).